x448/float16/README.md

 Conversions between float16 and float32:

+* float16 to float32 conversions use lossless conversion.
-* use IEEE 754-2008 "Round-to-Nearest RoundTiesToEven" when converting float32 to float16
+* float32 to float16 conversions use IEEE 754-2008 "Round-to-Nearest RoundTiesToEven".
-* use lossless conversion when converting float16 to float32
-* use zero allocations and take less than 3 ns/op (in pure Go) on a desktop CPU
+* all conversions use zero allocs and are about 2.65 ns/op (in pure Go) on a desktop amd64.
+* should work on all little-endian platforms supported by Go.

 ## Status
 This float16 library produces correct results for all conversions between float16 and float32.

 Current status:

+* Core API is done.
+Some new functions are planned.
+Breaking API changes are unlikely.
 * 100% of unit tests pass:
   * short mode (`go test -short`) tests around 65763 conversions in 0.005s.
   * normal mode (`go test`) tests all possible 4+ billion conversions in about 45s.
 * 100% code coverage with both short mode and normal mode.
-* conversions use zero allocations and take less than 3 ns/op (in pure Go) on a desktop.
 * tested on amd64 but it should work on all little-endian platforms supported by Go.

 Roadmap: